MartinDavis3/React-Redux-ToDo-List/README.md

 # Redux To-Do Assignment

-A class asssignment to practice and demonstrate use of react and redux by making a simple To-Do list app.
+A class asssignment to practice and demonstrate use of react and redux by making a simple To-Do list application.

+Completed Assignment

 ----------------------------------------------------------------------------